pallets-eco/flask-admin/examples/sqla-association_proxy/README.md

-# Flask-Babel Integration Example
+# SQLAlchemy Association Proxy Example

-This example show how to translate Flask-Admin into different language using customized version of the `Flask-Babel <https://github.com/python-babel/flask-babel>`
+Example of how to use (and filter on) an association proxy with the SQLAlchemy backend.

+For information about association proxies and how to use them, please visit the [docs](https://docs.sqlalchemy.org/en/latest/orm/extensions/associationproxy.html)

 ## How to run this example